In a corner of Minnesota, folks are different, yet not so different.

 Getting there: It's two hours south of the Twin Cities.

 Amish tours: Every tour is different, based on the personal experiences of the guide.
 At Amish Tours of Harmony, people can choose a ride-along guide, some of whom will drive if asked, or go on one of the regularly scheduled van tours.
-Tours last two to three hours and cost $40 per car for up to three people.
+Tours last two to three hours.

 Guides offer visits to either the Harmony community or St. Charles/Utica community.